CommunitySolidServer/access-token-verifier/README.md

 }
 ```

+The `solidTokenVerifier` function takes an authorization header which can be an encoded Bearer or
+DPoP bound access token and optional DPoP parameters.

 ## TODO

 - Further sanitation of inputs?
 For example a maximum authorization header size.
 Needs further discussions before resolution.
 - Improve default caching?
 Assess other libraries that might be used.
 - Evolve the type guards and the type guard library.
+- Enforce https on all WebIDs as per: https://github.com/solid/authentication-panel/issues/114.